dvankley/firefly-plaid-connector-2/README.md

   * I initially tried firefly-plaid-connector, but I had a few issues with it, and it didn't fully support Plaid categories.
 I tried to set it up for development locally, but after about an hour trying to get the right version of the .NET SDK to work, I decided I was better off making my own gravy.
 So here we are.

-Topics to ensure are covered:
-- Set PLAID_PRODUCTS=auth,transactions to just transactions
-- Run bulk mode from your local machine
-- Why we do delete/create rather than update (because Firefly does not support updating transaction types i.e. from deposit to transfer)
-- When setting initial balances, make sure that the balance in the account before bulk importing is 0
-- When setting initial balances, the Plaid balance endpoint doesn't return `lastUpdatedDatetime` for some reason, so if the balance isn't completely up to date in Plaid, your adjusted balance may be off by the last transaction (or few).